Navigation

 - Set the billing contact (or Alternative Billing Email) and delivery method for every client during onboarding so the first invoice run does not stall on missing recipients.

-- Use consistent payment terms across the book unless a specific client agreement requires otherwise — this keeps AR aging reports comparable.
+- Use consistent payment terms across the book unless a specific client agreement requires otherwise.
+Consistent terms keep AR aging reports comparable.

 - Verify the Default Tax Region for every client, especially when clients sit in different jurisdictions than the tenant default.